aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/batch-processing/aspose-slides-java-automation-guide/_index.md

 **Gradle Setup:**

-Include this in your `build.gradle` file:

 ```gradle
 implementation group: 'com.aspose', name: 'aspose-slides', version: '25.4', classifier: 'jdk16'
 ```

 **Direct Download:**
 - Visit the [Aspose.Slides for Java releases page](https://releases.aspose.com/slides/java/) to download the library directly.

 ### License Acquisition
-To fully utilize Aspose.Slides, consider obtaining a license:
+To unlock the full feature set you’ll need a license:
-- **Free Trial:** Explore features with limited functionality.
+- **Free Trial:** Limited functionality for quick evaluation.
-- **Temporary License:** Test full capabilities for up to 30 days.
+- **Temporary License:** Full capabilities for up to 30 days.
-- **Purchase:** Obtain a permanent license for unlimited use.

-Initialize and configure your environment by ensuring the library is correctly referenced in your project setup.
-This will allow you to leverage Aspose.Slides functionalities seamlessly.

-## Implementation Guide

-We'll break down the process into distinct features for clarity.
+- **Permanent License:** Unlimited use in production.

+## How to replace text in PowerPoint presentations

+We’ll walk through the core steps: loading a file, defining the replacement format, performing the find‑and‑replace, and saving the result.

 ### Presentation Loading and Saving

-This feature focuses on loading a presentation file, making modifications, and saving the updated version.

 #### Load the Presentation
-Start by creating an instance of `Presentation` with the path to your PPTX file:

 ```java
 String presentationName = "YOUR_DOCUMENT_DIRECTORY/TextReplaceExample.pptx";
 Presentation pres = new Presentation(presentationName);
 ```

-This loads your specified PowerPoint file into memory, allowing you to perform further operations.

 #### Save the Modified Presentation

-After making changes, save the modified presentation using the `save` method:

 ```java
 String outPath = "YOUR_OUTPUT_DIRECTORY/TextReplaceExample-out.pptx";
 pres.save(outPath, SaveFormat.Pptx);
 ```

-This saves your edits into a new file.
-Ensure you handle resources properly by calling `dispose()` on the `Presentation` object to free up memory.
+> **Pro tip:** Always call `pres.dispose();` after you’re done to free native resources.

 ### Text Formatting for Replacement

-Customize text appearance using `PortionFormat`.

-#### Define Text Properties
-Create an instance of `PortionFormat` and set desired properties:
+If you want the new text to stand out, configure a `PortionFormat` before you replace.

 ```java
 PortionFormat format = new PortionFormat();